-Hydrocodone is a prescription drug that is used to treat moderate to severe aches and pain.
+Hydrocodone is a prescription drug that treats moderate to severe aches and pain.
 It is also a cough suppressant.
-It is similar to the drug codeine, but the narcotic analgesic is comparable strength-wise to many euphoric-style drugs, such as oxycodone, heroin, and morphine.
-This partially synthetic opioid drug is also known as di-hydrocodone.
-It is from one of two opiates that occur naturally, which are thebaine and codeine.
+It is similar to codeine, but the narcotic analgesic is comparable strength-wise to many euphoric-style drugs, such as oxycodone, heroin, and morphine.
+Hydrocodone is from one of two opiates that occur naturally, which are thebaine and codeine.
 The drug is available in capsule, tablet, or syrup form for oral administration.
 Read more to learn about hydrocodone history and how it has become so prevalent in the U.S. today.

 Hydrocodone History of Addiction and Future Changes

-Recently, the FDA approved a new hydrocodone pill that’s hard for users to abuse.
-The medication, Hysingla ER, made by Purdue Pharmaceuticals, provides pain relief around the clock for patients who are unable to manage their pain by any other means.
-This tablet is intended to be taken once a day and is difficult to crush, break, or dissolve, making it less likely to be abused by snorting or injecting.
+Recently, the FDA approved a new hydrocodone pill that’s tough to abuse.
+The medication, Hysingla ER, made by Purdue Pharmaceuticals, treats pain around the clock for patients who are unable to manage their pain by any other means.
+This tablet is to be taken once a day and is difficult to crush, break, or dissolve.
+Therefore, it is difficult to be abuse by snorting or injecting.

 On the positive side, Purdue Pharmaceuticals creates drugs that discourage abuse and tampering.
-Altogether, this is their fourth drug that is approved by the FDA.
-Others include their crush-resistant alternative to oxycodone and a combination drug that blocks the effects of crushed oxycodone pills.
+This is their fourth FDA approved drug.
+They also produce a crush-resistant alternative to oxycodone.
+Also, they offer a combination drug that blocks the effects of crushed oxycodone pills.

 Efforts to Create Safer, Crush-Proof Painkillers

 Consistent efforts over the past several years to ban Vicodin and other high-strength forms of hydrocodone.
 Obviously, it is vital that the FDA understands that there is a great need for prescription painkillers, even though the abuse rate continues to rise.
-Fortunately, many pharmaceutical companies create drugs that are less likely to be crushed or dissolved.
+Fortunately, many pharmaceutical companies offer drugs that are harder to crush or dissolve.
 This move allows legitimate users of the medication to eliminate their constant pain while decreasing the harmful effects of abuse.

 More information about hydrocodone history is available in the following links.
 Also, if you or a loved one need treatment for hydrocodone addiction, or simply would like more information on hydrocodone history please contact A Forever Recovery today.